jvde-github/AIS-catcher/README.md

 Latest version is **v0.50** with various improvements to the database interface and UI.

-- Creation of an Edge release where latest Windows binaries are stored.
-[HERE](https://github.com/jvde-github/AIS-catcher/releases/tag/Edge)
+- Creation of an Edge Release where latest Windows binaries are stored: [HERE](https://github.com/jvde-github/AIS-catcher/releases/tag/Edge)
-- Option `-ge print on` to dump raw input from serial device to screento
+- Option `-ge print on` to dump raw input from serial device to screen
-- Bug fix reading from certain serial devices on Windows
+- Bug fix in reading from certain serial devices on Windows

 ### New Android version
 The Android version of AIS-catcher has been recently overhauled and can be found [here](https://github.com/jvde-github/AIS-catcher-for-Android).